Clara Brown – A Black Woman Entrepreneur &

 The article also goes on to state this:

 “A plaque commemorating the life of Clara Brown hangs at St. James Methodist Church in Central City, stating that her home had served as the first church in Central City.
 In 1930, a chair in the Central City Opera House was installed in her honor.
 Clara’s life and achievements were commemorated with a stained glass portrait of her in the Old Supreme Court Chambers of the state capitol in 1977.”

 Clara Brown is considered “one of the 100 most influential women in the history of Colorado.”
 She was inducted into the Colorado Women’s Hall of Fame in 1989.
 In 2003, an opera was written about her life, called Gabriel’s Daughter.
 It debuted in Central City, Colorado.”

 Check out the entire article on the story of Ms Clara Brown HERE

 Dr. Carmen April is an entrepreneur and community leader recognized as a Nashville Emerging Leader (NELA) Award Winner, a Nashville Business Journal Top 40 Under Forty Award Recipient, is a Graduate of the New Leaders Council Institute – Nashville Chapter and is a 2018 Nashville Power Moves Award Winner.
 She is a Podiatrist and Owner of The Foot And Ankle Healthcare Center, PC in the Nashville area.
-She is also the creator and owner of Ann DeVeaux Boutique, an online fashion Boutique.
+She is also the creator and owner of Ann DeVeaux, an online fashion boutique donating a portion of its profits to feminine hygiene products for victims of sex trafficking and abuse.
 She is a Reiki Master, a Law of Attraction Practitioner, and an advocate for the power of positive thinking!
 Dr. April is available for speaking engagements on Leadership & Life Leadership for College Students and Young Professionals and is the creator of the “Design Your Story” Women’s Empowerment Series.